-The assessment checklist (on page 10) provides an easy way to document students' progress with the recipes in Cooking To Learn 2.
+The assessment checklist (on page 10) provides an easy way to document students' progress with the recipes in Cooking to Learn 3: Recipes from Around the World.
 For easy reference, photocopy an assessment checklist for each student in the class.
 Place each student's checklist in a file folder.
 As each recipe is completed, update each student's checklist.